-In addition Townsville HHS will be responsible for establishing and managing family accommodation from 1 January 2016 for out of area families whose child/ young person is receiving child and youth mental health services.
+In addition Townsville HHS will be responsible for establishing and managing family accommodation for out of area families whose child/ young person is receiving child and youth mental health services.

 Following the contract start, the community managed organisation is responsible for providing a Youth Resi service to commence later in 2015 after establishing the localised model of care and referral pathways, based on the state-wide model of service.